/skills/fuz-stack/references/async-patterns

 AsyncSemaphore

-Class-based concurrency limiter for more flexible control than concurrent map/each:
+Class-based concurrency limiter — more flexible than concurrent map/each:

 const semaphore = new AsyncSemaphore(3); // max 3 concurrent async function do_work(item: string): Promise<void> { await semaphore.acquire(); // blocks if 3 already active try { await process(item); } finally { semaphore.release(); // free the slot } }